scikit-hep/pyhf/docs/development.rst

 The maintainer needs to:

 * Select the branch to release from (``main`` or a ``release/vX.Y.x`` release branch).
-* Select the semantic versioning (SemVer) part of the release (major, minor, patch).
+* Input the version of the release (e.g. ``0.8.0`` or ``0.8.0rc1``).
-* Select if the release is a release candidate or not.

-The workflow computes the next release version from the Git tags reachable from the selected branch and opens a release preparation pull request that bumps the version of all files defined in `tbump.toml
+The workflow validates that the version is newer than the current version on the selected branch and opens a release preparation pull request that bumps the version of all files defined in `tbump.toml
 <https://github.com/scikit-hep/pyhf/blob/main/tbump.toml>`__ to it.
-The pull request serves as the release dry run: the maintainer should verify the computed version and the diff of the bumped files, and let CI validate the changes, before merging.
+The pull request serves as the release dry run: the maintainer should verify the new version and the diff of the bumped files, and let CI validate the changes, before merging.

 Tagging a Release